madetech/handbook/guides/line-management/promotions.md

 - Endorsements from project leadership

 Collecting and compiling this evidence into a document is primarily the responsibility of the individual to be promoted, though you can help edit and format the document before adding your own additions:
- - Write an introduction to the document summarising the individual and their progress since you began line managing them or their last promotion, whichever is applicable.
+ - Write an introduction to the document summarising the individual's progress since you began line managing them or their last promotion, whichever is applicable.
  - Conclude the document with your closing thoughts on why you agree that this individual is ready to take on their next role.

 We recommend advising the individuals you line manage to collect and record this evidence over time regardless of actively seeking upcoming promotions, and that this isn't likely to be a purely objective experience, they are looking to sell themselves and that is a skill that can be developed and nurtured like any other.